 Celebrating Graduation: How to Cope Beyond the Cap and Gown

 Commencement.
 It’s a big deal.
-As it should be – you work hard, focus on classes, dig deep, complete the dreaded final exams and drop the pencil like an artist drops the mic.
+As it should be.
+You work hard, focus on classes, dig deep, complete the dreaded final exams and drop the pencil like an artist drops the mic.
 What’s that feeling coursing through your veins?
 Oh, right – Accomplishment.
 Pride.
 Satisfaction of knowing you gave it your all and you are going to make it to the next chapter.
+All the stresses of school seem suddenly distant.
+Yet, the horizon holds hidden challenges, and hidden opportunities for wellbeing and coping beyond graduation.

-Caps and gowns proudly displayed to the tune of pomp and circumstance, you walk the aisle to the awaiting certificate and your family covers you in accolades.
+Caps and gowns proudly displayed to the tune of pomp and circumstance, you walk the aisle to the awaiting certificate.
+Your family covers you in accolades.
 You have made it!
 The community around you cheers your praise!
 And while you think you have a pretty decent grasp on who you are on this page of life, you have yet to discover the myriad of paths that will twist and turn you to who you will become.

 Life After College